Logo of AltuMED featuring a stylized letter A and the tagline Smarter, Healthier Revenue in blue and gray text.

 Evaluating and Screening Practitioners

-In addition to verifying qualifications, credentialing consultants also conduct rigorous screening to further protect patients:
+Consultants conduct rigorous screening to protect patients:

 Malpractice claims review